csparkresearch/csparkresearch.github.io/_posts/2018-07-05-logic-gates.md

 <div class="ui clearing divider"></div>

 ## OR Gate with 74LS32
 The waveforms for the 74LS32 OR gate  is also shown below.
-The ICs are pin compatible, you only need to replace the IC.
-The
+The ICs are pin compatible, and you only need to replace the IC.

 ![](/assets/blog/screenshots/orgate.png){:class="ui image fluid centered lightbox" alt="ExpEYES17: OR Gate"}

 ### OR Gate with Diodes
 The OR gate can be implemented as shown below.
-If any of the inputs goes HIGH the output becomes HIGH.
+If either of the inputs is HIGH, the output is also HIGH.

 ![](/assets/blog/schematics/diode-or-gate.svg){:class="ui image medium lightbox floated" }